max-bronner/bytely/README.md

 - `array`
 - `custom`

+#### Endianness

+Currently the data type parsing only supports little-endian, but there are plans to add big-endian support in the future.

+---

 ## TypeScript Support

 `bytely` is fully typed, allowing you to define and parse structures with strict type checking.